nlesc-nano/swan/docs/tutorial.rst

 **tasks**: the columns names of hte csv_ file representing the molecular properties to fit.

 **featurizer**: The type of transformation to apply to the smiles_ to generates the features_.
-For more information of the available features_ see: `deepchem.feat_`
+For more information of the available features_ see: `deepchem.feat_`.

 **interface**: deepchem_ statistical models belong to either the SKlearn_ or Tensorgraph_ classes.
 Therefore, `name` should be one of the two.
 Also, the `model` key is the name of the concrete model.

 **optimize_hyperparameters**: Most machine learning models required some tweaking of their hyperparameters.
 This option allow to search for the best hyperparameters using a predefined set of values define in the `metadata module_`.

 **save_dataset**: Save the data (and its preprocessing) for future reuse.

 Training a Model
 ****************
 In order to run the training, run the following command: ::

   modeler --mode train -i input.yml

 `swan` will generate a log file called  `output.log` with a timestamp for the different steps during the training.